iukadike/blog/_posts/2023-09-10-format-string-attack.md

 **image**

-After a number of trial and error, I was able to determine that the offset of our input from the beginning of the stack is 34.
+After a number of trials and errors, I was able to determine that the offset of our input from the beginning of the stack is 34.
 Thus, it will take 34 %x to print out the first eight bytes of my input.

 #### Printing Out Heap Data